-Contact: Lisa Schechter, 614-451-2855, firstname.lastname@example.org
+Contact: Tina White, 614-451-2855, firstname.lastname@example.org

 The Sacrament of Confirmation is integrally tied to the Sacrament of Baptism.
-Adults who are baptized receive the Sacrament of Confirmation at the same time.
-In the case of infants and young children, the Sacrament of Confirmation is given at a later time (sometime after they have attained the “age of reason”) and can freely choose to receive it.
-This sacrament completes Baptism because it calls one to a fuller living of the Christian life and in the power of the Holy Spirit, equips them for service.
+Adults who are baptized will receive the Sacrament of Confirmation at the time of their baptism.
+Those who are baptized when infants or young children receive this sacrament at a later time (after they have attained the “age of reason”) and can freely choose to receive it.
+This sacrament completes Baptism because it calls one to a fuller living of the Christian life and, in the power of the Holy Spirit, equips them for service.
 Young parishioners (typically eighth grade) who are baptized and interested in further exploring the gifts of the Holy Spirit are encouraged to receive the Sacrament of Confirmation.

 The Sacrament of Matrimony is a call by God to a couple to enter into a marriage characterized by Christian love which in turn mirrors Christ’s love for the Church, his bride.
-In a society of fragile marriages, the Church calls couples to consider seriously this call from God and to assume the vocation of marriage for life.
-Because this is perhaps the most important decision of a couple’s life, the Church offers couples pre-marital counseling and preparation to help them receive and follow God’s plan for their lives.
+In a society of fragile marriages, the Church calls couples to consider this call from God seriously and to assume the vocation of marriage for life.
+Because this is perhaps the most important decision of a couple’s life, the Church offers pre-marital counseling and preparation to help them receive and follow God’s plan for their lives.

 Contact: Msgr.
-Stephen J. Moloney, 614-451-4290, ext.
-101 or the Diocesan Office of Vocations, 614-221-5565
+Stephan J. Moloney, 614-451-4290, ext.
+4, or the Diocesan Office of Vocations, 614-221-5565

 The Sacrament of Holy Orders is received in three steps, each one sacramental.
 Each step configures the person to Christ in a special way and puts the person in a special relationship with the Church.
 The first step is ordination to the diaconate.
 A deacon serves the diocese in ways designated by the bishop and may be either a single or a married man.
 The second step is the Presbyterate.
 A priest who is ordained for a diocese serves the diocese for which he is ordained.
 A priest ordained for a religious order, such as a Dominican, Franciscan or Jesuit, serves a larger area according to the particular needs of his religious order.
 The third step is ordination to the Episcopacy.
-A bishop is appointed as a successor to the apostles and serves the church as spiritual leader and father of a particular diocese.
+A bishop is appointed as a successor to the apostles and serves the church as the spiritual leader and father of a particular diocese.

-Contact: Parish Office, 614-451-4290
+Contact: A Priest at the Parish Office, 614-451-4290